Simpleboi/SimpleBoi/README.md

-## Hi there 👋
+## Good Morning!

 # About Me:
 **`Web Developer & Computer Scientist`**<br/>
 I'm an aspiring full-stack web developer and computer scientist trying to build my own version of the digitial world one piece of code at a time.
-I'm currently a sophmore attending San Jacinto College majoring in Computer Science.
+I started coding when I was in my Somphore year of Highschool by taking AP Computer Science.
-I've won first place at BPA 2022 in Python Programming, and placed 5th at State two months after.
+I slowly fell in love with Coding and continuned to study and learn as I went.
+I'm currently a sophmore attending San Jacinto College majoring in Computer Science, and have been involved in my major.

 <br/>

 ## Skills